mollygilbert389/HotRestaurant/README.md

 # Hot Restaurant

-Node app that adds users to a "reserved" section if there are open tables.
+Node & Express app that adds users to a "reserved" section if there are open tables.
 If there are not open tables users are added to the "wait list" section.